General J. H. Binford Peay III '62 Leader-in-Residence

 He moved from the Marine Corps to the Navy in 1982, ultimately to become a Navy SEAL.
 His final assignment before retiring from the Navy in 2012 was as Commander, Naval Special Warfare Development Group.

 Mr. Craig M. Mullaney was appointed Senior Advisor at the United States Agency for International Development (USAID) in April 2010.
-In that capacity, he advised USAID Administrator Dr. Rajiv Shah on all issues related to Afghanistan and Pakistan.
+In that capacity, he advised USAID Administrator, Dr. Rajiv Shah, on all issues related to Afghanistan and Pakistan.
 He previously served in the Office of the Secretary of Defense as the Principal Director for Afghanistan, Pakistan, and Central Asia Policy and as the Chief of Staff for the Department of Defense Transition Team.

 In 2003, Mullaney led an infantry rifle platoon along the hostile border between Afghanistan and Pakistan with the 10th Mountain Division as part of Operation Enduring Freedom.
 His platoon operated along the entire spectrum of military operations from humanitarian assistance with the first Provincial Reconstruction Team established in Afghanistan to combat engagements against Al Qaeda and the Taliban.
 Following his return to the United States, Mullaney joined the elite 3rd Infantry Regiment, “The Old Guard,” in Arlington, Virginia, responsible for Arlington National Cemetery burials, the Tomb of the Unknowns, and defense of the National Capital Region.

 Mullaney graduated second in his class from the United States Military Academy.
-After completing Ranger School, he continued to the University of Oxford on a Rhodes scholarship and earned two masters degrees in diplomatic and economic history.
+After completing Ranger School, he continued to the University of Oxford on a Rhodes scholarship and earned two master's degrees in diplomatic and economic history.
 Mr. Mullaney is the author of "The Unforgiving Minute: A Soldier's Education."

 Lt.
-Col. Greg Gadson has experienced the very worst of war, but he has not been defeated by unfortunate circumstance; rather his life is a portrait of courage in the face of great adversity.
+Col. Greg Gadson has experienced the very worst of war, but he has not been defeated by unfortunate circumstances; rather his life is a portrait of courage in the face of great adversity.